Theseis: Development and cancellation

 Theseis began development in 2004, and was originally intended to be a point and click adventure game, with strong similarities to Syberia.
 After the assembly of a small team and with funding provided by Track7 Games Founder and CEO Kyriakos Raptopoulos, eight months of the development effort were put into a promotional cinematic that was unveiled at E3 2005.
 Along with Darkfall, Theseis was considered a strong prospect for the Greek video gaming industry, due to its high production values and ambitious scope similar to that of big-budget productions.
 The game was planned for release for PC and next-generation consoles, and while the PC and Xbox 360 versions of the game were confirmed, a PlayStation 3 version was eventually dropped.

 Following the game's reveal, and fueled by the positive feedback from E3, Track7 made radical changes to the original design, departing from the original point ‘n click format and turn Theseis into an action-adventure game more similar to Tomb Raider: Legend.
 The decision was made to unveil the new direction the game was taking at E3 2006, this time with a playable demo.
 The game had a successful showing, featuring top notch graphics and responsive platforming controls, eliciting positive reaction from the press and attracting several top publishers.

 Despite these early milestones however, development on Theseis began facing a series of issues during the next two years, as the development team faced problems with the proprietary engine it had developed for the E3 demo, and had to resort to a clean re-write; leadership roles were redistributed among staff members to keep up with other obligations (such as the lead programmer departing the company for the duration of a year to serve in the military); the game's script had to be re-written to match the story to the concept the game was marketed as; and financial issues began setting in, leading to large stretches of delayed payroll and the departure of several staff members, who opted to take legal action against Track7.
 As disappointment began setting in, the team was reduced to just 7 people, mostly artists, who kept the company afloat until August 2009.
-Eventually, the costs to salvage the project with the people remaining were deemed to high, and the whole project was cancelled as a result.
+Eventually, the costs to salvage the project with the people remaining were deemed too high, and the whole project was cancelled as a result.